The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 7. Drive repeat orders through flawless execution

 The #1 reason corporate clients return is reliability.
-Catering requires a significantly higher level of operational discipline than standard restaurant service.
+Catering requires higher operational discipline than standard restaurant service.
+Mistakes here are costly and often permanent.

 Punctuality is everything.
 Obsess over it.

-A late delivery isn’t just late—it embarrasses the organizer in front of their colleagues.
+A late delivery embarrasses the organizer in front of their colleagues.
 This loss of trust is permanent, even with a refund.
+The order must be on time.

 💡 Enga’s tip: Use “split delivery” as a fail-safe